Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Degenerate affine Hecke algebras and Yangians

-\begin{remark} One can similarly relate the trigonometric Shibukawa-Ueno operator to the Laurent polynomial representation of the non-degenerate affine Hecke algebra \cite[Section 12.3]{ChariPressley} via the affinization procedure of \cite{KSQuantumGroups}.
-It would be interesting to relate the elliptic Shibukawa-Ueno operators to elliptic affine Hecke algebras \cite{GinzburgKapranovVasserot}. \end{remark}
+\begin{Remark} One can similarly relate the trigonometric Shibukawa--Ueno operator to the Laurent polynomial representation of the non-degenerate affine Hecke algebra \cite[Section 12.3]{ChariPressley} via the affinization procedure of \cite{KSQuantumGroups}.
+It would be interesting to relate the elliptic Shibukawa--Ueno operators to elliptic affine Hecke algebras \cite{GinzburgKapranovVasserot}. \end{Remark}